isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. warning::

-   The ``ha-sync-complete-notify`` command is not meant to be used by the system administrators.
-It is used for internal communication between a pair of HA enabled DHCP servers.
+   The ``ha-sync-complete-notify`` command is not meant to be used by system administrators.
+It is used for internal communication between a pair of HA-enabled DHCP servers.
 Direct use of this command is not supported and may produce unintended consequences.